Latest Standings Released For The 2022 BroadwayWorld Off-Broadway Awards

 Best Performance In A Musical (Off-Off Broadway)

-Mia Angelique - SHOW ME ETERNITY - New York Theater Festival 15%
+Tyler Dobies - SHOW ME ETERNITY - New York Theater Festival 13%

-Katrien Van Riel - SHOW ME ETERNITY - New York Theater Festival 13%
+Mia Angelique - SHOW ME ETERNITY - New York Theater Festival 9%

-Tyler Dobies - SHOW ME ETERNITY - New York Theater Festival 10%
+Katrien Van Riel - SHOW ME ETERNITY - New York Theater Festival 7%

-Eric Michael Gillett - A CLASS ACT - J2 Spotlight Musical Theatre Company 6%
+Alaina Mills - A CLASS ACT - J2 Spotlight Musical Theatre Company 5%

-Matthew Cohen - A SYMPHONY FOR PORTLAND - The Players Theatre 4%
+Matthew Cohen - A SYMPHONY FOR PORTLAND - The Players Theatre 5%

+Kristen Smith - A SYMPHONY FOR PORTLAND - The Player's Theatre 4%

 Catalina Kumiski - ENCORE - New Conservatory theater company 2%